ArmenMkrtumyan/42/README.md

 ## About

-This project is a __C library__ of useful functions that are allowed to be used in future __School 42 cursus__ projects.
-With access to this library, the coding proccess in incoming projects will be more effective.
-The aim of rewrite this functions is to get a better understanding of them, and get a whide range of utilities for the next projects.
-[You can find more information in the subject](https://github.com/PublioElio/School-42-libft/blob/main/libft_subject.pdf).
-As it's specified in the subjet, all the archives are in the same folder.
+This project is a __C library__ of valuable functions that are allowed to be used in future __School 42 cursus__ projects.
+Access to this library will make the coding process in incoming projects more effective.
+The aim of rewriting these functions is to get a better understanding of them and get a wide range of utilities for the next projects.
+[You can find more information in the subject](https://github.com/ArmenMkrtumyan/42/blob/master/libft/Libft%20-%20Subject(EN).pdf).
+As specified in the subject, all the archives are in the same folder.

-The code in this repository follows [the rules of the Norminette](https://github.com/PublioElio/School42-Piscina-agosto-2022/blob/main/norme.es.pdf).

 ## Index
 ### Functions from `<ctype.h>` library